 Who shouldn’t take CoQ10?

-It is possible that Coenzyme Q may affect the effectiveness of blood thinners like warfarin prescribed to treat blood clots.
+It is possible that Coenzyme Q may reduce the effectiveness of blood thinners like warfarin prescribed to treat blood clots.
 It may also interfere with some medications to lower blood pressure.
 Its safety for those who are pregnant or breastfeeding also has not been established.

 What are the symptoms of needing CoQ10?